PavolMilcik/my-java-expedition-pt5-Quiz-OOP-Java/README.md

 ##

-### The quiz will follow:
+### The quiz step by step:

 - At the start of the quiz, the first player chooses a name.

-- At the end of the first player's game, there will be a summary of their correct answers.
+- At the end of the first player's quiz, there will be a summary of their correct answers.

 - Then the second player starts the quiz.